British royal baby's first A to Z

 D is for DUTY.
 Once an adult, a lifetime of royal duty on behalf of the sovereign awaits.

 E is for EDUCATION.
-The new royal is set to enjoy exclusive schooling.
-Both William and his brother Prince Harry went to the elite boarding school Eton for boys.
+The royal youngster is set to enjoy exclusive schooling.
+Both William and his brother Prince Harry went to the elite boarding school Eton.

 F is for FASHION.
-The new princess will be a trendsetter before she can walk and talk -- anything George has been seen wearing has flown off the shelves.
+The new royal will be a trendsetter before it can walk and talk -- anything George has been seen wearing has flown off the shelves.

 G is for GRANDPARENTS.
-William's father Prince Charles, the heir to the throne, and his wife Camilla are expected to visit the baby in hospital, along with Kate's parents Michael and Carole Middleton.
+William's father Prince Charles, the heir to the throne, and his wife Camilla are expected to visit the baby in hospital shortly after the birth, along with Kate's parents Michael and Carole Middleton.

 H is for HOME.
-The princess will grow up at the Cambridges' apartment in London's Kensington Palace and Anmer Hall, a country house on Queen Elizabeth II's private Sandringham estate in eastern England.
+The new baby will grow up at the Cambridges' apartment in London's Kensington Palace and Anmer Hall, a country house on Queen Elizabeth II's private Sandringham estate in eastern England.

 I is for INTEREST.
-The birth has sparked huge interest around the world, with international media camped outside the hospital doors waiting for the first glimpse of the baby girl.
+The birth will spark huge interest around the world, with international media camped outside the hospital doors waiting for the first glimpse of the new royal.